• Home

 Every street tells a story

-9) Stroll the back streets of Old Quebec
+9) Stroll the Back Streets of Old Quebec

 Don’t just stick to the main streets.
 Old Quebec is one of the best places for exploring and getting lost.
-There is so much history here you never known what you’ll stumble upon.
-On Rue des Jardins you can stop into the Cathedral of the Holy Trinity, the first Anglican cathedral built outside the British Isles.
+There is so much history here you never know what you’ll stumble upon.

 Things to do in Quebec City, visit Notre Dame Cathedral